Spring Semester, Junior year

 - Narrow the focus of your thesis.
 Now that you know the field better, you must be more specific in the problem you are addressing - the odds are that the question or topic you began with in the spring of your junior year was too broad.

-- Write the preliminary chapters.
-Typically, these chapters will include:
+- Write the core chapters of your thesis.
+Typically, these chapters will:

-- Presentation of the problem you will be addressing in your thesis.
+- Present the question you will be answering in your thesis.

-- Motivation for your problem - why is it important?
+- Motivate the question - why is it important?

 - Survey the canonical answers to your question.